alanwunsche/DocsGPT/README.md

 # DocsGPT

+While OpenAI's ChatGPT is an extraordinary innovation, we can now also use OpenAI to query our own documents.

 This demo app illustrates how you can use OpenAI's GPT and [🦜🔗LangChain](https://langchain.com) to process and chat with your local PDF files.

 It comes preloaded with sample Amazon annual and shareholder reports in a ./files/ subfolder.
 You can start chatting with those or replace the files in the subfolder with your own PDFs